Here’s a complete tutorial to help you connect your Bluetooth headphones to your beloved Xbox Series X and S consoles.

 - Press the pairing button on your Xbox Series S/X.

-- Wait until the indicator light stops flashing, this indicates successful pairing.
+- Wait until the indicator light stops flashing.
+This suggests a successful pairing.

 How to Connect Non-Compatible Bluetooth Headphones to Xbox Series X and Series S

-Not everyone can justify the expense of getting a new pair of headphones for gaming on their Xbox Series S/X, especially those who only play casual games during the weekend.
+Not everyone can justify the expense of getting a new pair of headphones for gaming on their Xbox Series S/X, especially those who only play casually.

 On the contrary, you probably already have a pair of Bluetooth headphones you use daily with your phone or laptop.
-If you want to use the Bluetooth headphones you have with your Xbox, here are several workarounds you can try:
+If you want to use these Bluetooth headphones with your Xbox, here are several workarounds you can try:

 Via Bluetooth transmitter